22 Essential iPad Apps For College Students (+5 Awesome Games)

 Tweetbot’s iPad app has the same visual style as the fantastic original for the iPhone, and contains all the same great features.

-I’ve been using Mint for over three years, and it’s helped me keep track of my finances and learn to budget effectively.
-In fact, I’d say that Mint was at least partly responsible for enabling me to build the habits that led to paying off all my student debt before graduating.
+for over three years, and it’s helped me keep track of my finances and learn to budget effectively.
+In fact, I’d say that Mint was at least partly responsible for enabling me to build the habits that led to before graduating.

 Mint’s iPad app is a great compliment to the website, and having it encourages me to check my balances and transaction logs more often.
 The app also provides useful graphs and illustrates your spending habits.